View Rio Futch's Obituary on savannahnow.com and share memories

 Rio completed M & R Truck Driving School and began a career as a truck driver with a Commercial Driver's License.
 In 1994, Rio transferred to Atlanta while working for Howard Sheppard Trucking and ended his trucking career hauling ground doubles as an over-the-road driver for FED-EX.

 His passing on April 15, 2020, brought sadness and beautiful memories to his family and friends.
-He leaves to mourn his loving wife, Diane B. Futch of Atlanta, GA; one son, Brandon Futch of Wilmington, NC; a son from another father Zikia Alvin of Elkridge, MD; his mother, Gladys Gordon Jones (Gilbert), of Savannah; Brother, Eddie Kelvin Futch (Carmiller) of Los Angeles, California; two Brother-Laws, Ulysses H. Bacon (Elise) and Kenneth L. Bacon both of Savannah; one Sister-in-Law, Linda M. Pierce, of Savannah; three grandchildren, Brandice, Brandon and Brandston Futch all of Wilmington, NC; two nephews, Lawrence Zachary Pierce of Savannah and Eric (Kelli) Bacon of Buford, GA; two nieces, Allison Dixon and Antoinette Jones, both of Savannah; two goddaughters, Kimberly and Kelley Greenwood of Atlanta, and a host of other relatives and friends.
+He leaves to mourn his loving wife, Diane B. Futch of Decatur, GA; one son, Brandon Futch of Wilmington, NC; a son from another father Zikia Alvin (Samira) of Elkridge, MD; his mother, Gladys Gordon Jones (Gilbert), of Savannah; Brother, Eddie Kelvin Futch (Carmiller) of Los Angeles, California; two Brother-Laws, Ulysses H. Bacon (Elise) and Kenneth L. Bacon both of Savannah; one Sister-in-Law, Linda M. Pierce, of Savannah; four grandchildren, Nickolas Alvin of Elkridge, MD, Brandon, Brandice and Brandston Futch all of Wilmington, NC; two nephews, Lawrence Zachary Pierce of Savannah and Eric Bacon (Kelli) of Buford, GA; two nieces, Allison Dixon and Antoinette Jones, both of Savannah; two goddaughters, Kimberly and Kelley Greenwood of Atlanta, and a host of other relatives and friends.

 Because of current restrictions, no services are planned at this time.